bluecadet/launchpad/docs/src/reference/content/plugins/symlink.md

 Specifies the source file or directory to create a symlink from, which can be a relative or absolute path.

-Relative paths are resolved against the launchpad root.
+Relative paths are resolved against the launchpad config directory.

 ### `target`